Law Enforcement Firearms Training

 After launching in early 2015, D.R.A.W.
 School has proven to be the most effective way to train officers and keep them engaged in the firearms training process on a regular basis.
 With the introduction of the Online Training System, officers and departments can regularly train to a much higher level of competence and mastery.

 In May 2016, Police Magazine wrote a four-page article on the developmental background and early successes of the D.R.A.W.
 School program.
-This extensive article featured interviews with departments who saw immediate success with the program.
+This extensive article featured interviews with departments who saw immediate success with D.R.A.W.
+School firearms training.

 For decades, athletic trainers and team doctors have been teaching athletes how to overcome the negative effects of high-stress situations and perform to a very high level, both mentally and physically.
 So the question begged to be asked, "If athletes can be trained in such a manner, why can't officers be trained to do the same?"
 The result of asking that question and searching for the answers was the development of the most comprehensive and effective firearms training available to law enforcement today.